lesteroliver911/pdfgenius-gemini-2.0-flash-exp/README.md

 # PDFGenius with Gemini 2.0 Flash

 Turn any PDF into an interactive knowledge base using Google's latest `gemini-2.0-flash-exp` model.
-This RAG (Retrieval-Augmented Generation) application leverages advanced vision-language capabilities to analyze PDFs and answer questions about their content.
+This RAG application leverages advanced vision capabilities to analyze PDFs and answer questions about their content.

 ## Features